exo-archives/aio-ecm-dms/patch/ECM-5462/readme.txt

 Configuration changes

-Is this bug changing the product configuration ?
+Is this bug changing the product configuration?
 *

 Describe configuration changes: